jeff-k/bio-seq/README.md

 }
 ```

-This example builds a histogram of kmer occurences
+This example builds a histogram of kmer occurences.

 ## Sketching